GermyCode/companion-module-fm-emotimo/fm-emotimo-st4/companion/HELP.md

 * * Smart ramp Time
 * * Smart ramp Time set from value

+## Motor Inversions
+Basically flipps the selected axis.
+Say if you press pan left, but the camera pans right, you can invert it where left is left and right is right

 ## Company Overview
 eMotimo is an industry leader in motion control.
 We specialize in makes multi axis motion control heads for the cinema space.